-MODEL CODE FOR DEALING SECURITIES TRANSACTIONS BY DIRECTORS
+MODEL CODE FOR DEALING SECURITIES BY DIRECTORS

-The Company has adopted a code of conduct regarding securities transactions by directors of the Company (the "Company Code") on terms no less exacting than the required standard set out in the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules.
-Following specific enquiries of all directors of the Company, all Directors have confirmed that they had complied with the required standard set out in the Model Code and the Company Code regarding the directors' securities transactions throughout the six months ended 30 June 2018.
+The Company has adopted a code of conduct regarding securities transactions by the Directors (the "Company Code") on terms no less exacting than the required standard set out in the Model Code.
+Following specific enquiries by the Company, all Directors have confirmed that they had complied with the required standard set out in the Model Code and the Company Code regarding the directors' securities transactions throughout the six months ended 30 June 2018.